Legal obligations of parents and guardians

 - make early contact with the school

-- make sure that your child understands that you do not approve of him or her being absent.
+- make sure that your child understands that you do not approve of them being absent

 - looking after others at home